2015’s Insurance Premiums By Car Type

 Annual Insurance Premiums New vs. Used Cars

-We chose cars from the current product lines of major U.S. manufacturers and, unless noted otherwise, chose options with basic features.
-We then grouped the cars in different price ranges for the “By Price” analysis.
-For the “By Auto Type” analysis we choose car manufacturers that offering all four of the following auto types (sedans, crossovers/SUV’s, sport models and trucks), aiming for choices in the same price range.
-We then conducted a “new vs. used” analysis, matching 3-year old sedans with newer models in the same price range and comparing their insurance premiums.
+For this report, we selected cars from the current product lines of major car manufacturers in the U.S. and, unless stated otherwise, chose basic features for each model.
+We then grouped the cars into different price buckets for our “by Price” analysis.
+For our “by Auto Type” analysis, we chose car manufacturers that included in their offer the four types of cars (sedans, crossovers/SUVs, sport models and trucks), aiming for the closest price range.
+Finally, we conducted a “new vs. used” analysis, matching 3-year-old sedans with newer models in the same price range and comparing their insurance premiums.

 Insurers use multiple variables to determine auto insurance pricing.
-In order to assess the impact of a consumer’s choice of car on the price of insurance, we used a base case, as defined below in the analysis of this report.
+In order to assess the impact of a consumer’s choice of car on the price of insurance, we used a base case that we define below.

 Our “base case” assumes the following details about the driver:

 Base Case – Experienced Female Driver

 |Annual Mileage: 16,000|

 Profession: Job that is not Eligible for Discounts